Maja92/Maja92/index.md

 # Admajah Ordonez's Portfolio

-Hello I'm a Electrical Engineering major at CSUF and i PLan on graduating in 2028.
+Hello I'm a Electrical Engineering major at CSUF and I plan on graduating in 2028.

 ## Favorite CPSC 120L Labs